Take the Quiz: Cervical Cancer

 The Correct Answer is False.

-There’s no treatment for HPV itself.
+There’s no treatment for the HPV infection itself.
 But most genital HPV infections go away with the help of a person’s immune system within about 2 years.

-Even though HPV can't be treated, the cell changes caused by an HPV infection can.
-For instance, pre-cancer changes caused by HPV can be found by Pap tests and treated to keep them from turning into cancer over time.
+Even though HPV can't be treated, the cell changes caused by an HPV infection can be.
+For instance, precancerous changes found by Pap tests can be treated to keep them from turning into cancer over time.

 5.